Models Table Pro: Methodology

 No method gets every estimate right when labs keep their architecture and training details confidential.
 Grok-3 and Grok-4 landed on the disclosed figures.
 The Claude Mythos compute estimate will move once the picture settles.
 I’ll continue providing informed estimates from the best signals available, documenting the working, and updating when the ground truth arrives.

-The Models Table is a free public resource, updated continuously.
+Models Table Pro is updated continuously.
 Detailed analyses are available to full subscribers in The Memo.

 Further reading